 The south side of the Fitzsimmons Creek Delta is a sanctuary for nesting birds – meaning it is a people and dog-free zone.
 The main nesting area is marked with a cedar rail fence, and an interpretive sign on site explains the approach to visitors.
 All dogs must be on a leash, and it is an offence through the Parks Use Bylaw to allow dogs to harass birds and bird nesting areas.

-The bird sanctuary was developed by the RMOW, in collaboration with the Whistler Naturalists Society and local biologists, in 2010.
+The bird sanctuary was developed by the RMOW, in collaboration with the Whistler Naturalists Society, the public and local biologists, in 2010.
 Large sandy deltas, such as the Fitzsimmons Creek Delta, are key habitat for migratory birds, especially shorebirds and water fowl, and are important for nesting, resting and feeding during the spring and autumn migration periods.
 Such deltas are rare in the Sea to Sky Corridor, with the only other one in the Whistler area being on the east side of Cheakamus Lake.